idiap/mhan/README.md

 Dataset
 -------------
 The evaluation of the MHAN models was done on a large dataset collected from Deutsche Welle, Germany’s public international broadcaster (dw.com).
 This dataset contains nearly 600,000 documents in 8 languages which are annotated by journalists with general and specific topic categories [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>] (see Table 2).
 Respecting <a hre="http://www.dw.com/en/is-the-re-posting-of-articles-from-dwcom-permitted/a-3264678" target="_blank">Deutsche Welle's policy</a> we provide only the URLs of the news articles and not their entire content.
-To facilitate the download of the data and their pre-processing according to [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>] we provide a crawling and pre-processing script file written in Python with name: fetch_data.py.
+To facilitate the download of the data and their preprocessing according to [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>] we provide a crawling and preprocessing script file written in Python with name: fetch_data.py.
 The provided script has the following usage.

 ```
 $ python fetch_data.py --h